Functional reducts of Boolean algebras: The non-linear functional reducts

 where at least one of the coefficients $\al_7,\al_6,\al_5$ and $\al_4$ is equal to $1$.
 Let $\phi$ be a permutation which preserves $f$.
 Then one of the following two possibilities holds for $\phi$: \begin{itemize} \item $\phi$ is an automorphism: $\phi \in \aba$. \item $\phi$ can be obtained as the composition of an automorphism and a non-identical translation. \end{itemize} \end{lemma}

-\begin{proof} If at least one of the functions $f_{xy},f_{yz}$ and $f_{zx}$ are non-linear then the statement holds by Lemma \ref{ketvalt}. \begin{itemize} \item If $\al_7=1$ and $\al_6=\al_5$ then $f_{yz}$ is a binary non-linear term function.
+\begin{proof} Since the permutation $\phi$ preserves $f$, it also preserves the function $f_{xy},f_{yz}$ and $f_{zx}$.
+Therefore if at least one of the functions $f_{xy},f_{yz}$ and $f_{zx}$ are non-linear then it follows from Lemma \ref{ketvalt} that $f\in \aba$, and therefore the statement of the lemma holds. \begin{itemize} \item If $\al_7=1$ and $\al_6=\al_5$ then $f_{yz}$ is a binary non-linear term function.
 Since there are two identical values among $\al_4, \al_5$ and $\al_6$ in the case of $\al_7=1$ the statement of the Lemma will hold.

 \item If $\al_7 =0$ and exactly one of $\al_4, \al_5, \al_6$ is $1$: by symmetry we can assume that $\al_4=1$, then $f_{yz}$ is non-linear.

 \item If $\al_7 =0$ and exactly one of $\al_4, \al_5, \al_6$ is $0$: by symmetry we can assume that $\al_4=0$, then $f_{xz}$ is non-linear.